Au79man/Au79man.github.io/README.md

 * American Sign Language II
 ## Athletic goals - Swimming
 My goals for this year is to go a 49 in the 100 Fly and a 1:51 in the 200 IM as well as getting efficient at talking to and expressing how my body feels to my coaches with a back and forth communication
-## Athletic acheavements - Swimming
+## Athletic achievements - Swimming
 * Districs first place finalist, 2019, 2020, 2021 in the 200IM , 100 Backstroke , 200 Medly Relay , 400 Freestile Relay
 * Regionals A-Heat Finalist , 2019, 2020, 2021, and a bronze medal in the 200 IM in 2021
 * State alternate 2019